jlinclabs/jlinc-zcap/README.md

 // The parentId is the ID of the delegable ZCAP object created by createDelegable.
 // The delegator is an object containing the DID and keys of the delegator.
 //
-// Part or all of the delegator object's values may be provided in a
-// defaults.hjson file -- see defaults-example.hjson

 // The caveats is an optional argument consisting of an array of caveat objects.
 //